squeek502/BWAPI-Lua/docs/source/api/BWAPI/classes/Unit.rst

       Orders the unit(s) to attack move to the specified position or attack the specified unit.

-      :param BWAPI.PositionOrUnit target: If a Position is used, the unit will perform an Attack Move command.
+      :param target: Can be either a :class:`Position` or :class:`Unit`.
+If a Position is used, the unit will perform an Attack Move command.
+      :type target: :class:`BWAPI.Position` or :class:`BWAPI.Unit`
       :param bool shiftQueueCommand: (optional) If this value is true, then the order will be queued instead of immediately executed.
 If this value is omitted, then the order will be executed immediately by default.
       :returns: ``true`` if the command was passed to Broodwar, and ``false`` if BWAPI determined that the command would fail.
       :rtype: boolean